maxdee/alc_freeliner/README.md

 # alcFreeliner #

 The Aziz!
 Light Crew Freeliner is a live geometric animation software built with [Processing](https://www.processing.org).
 The documentation is a little sparse and the ux is rough but powerfull.
+Click the following image for a video demo.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/ktxSKXwmmeU/0.jpg)](http://www.youtube.com/watch?v=ktxSKXwmmeU "Do you know Freeliner?")